 The Columbia River holds a history and a heartbeat.
 Paddle into the past, as we travel on the David Thompson’s 1811 historic route along a portion of the Columbia River with Columbia River Paddle.

 This mighty river flows for 2,000 km (1,243 mi.), beginning in Canal Flats, BC and ending at the Pacific Ocean in Oregon.
 Explore this vastness as we paddle on one of the world’s living natural treasures.
-Stay in cozy cabin tents and enjoy a gourmet fireside meal under the stars.
-Guided 2-day tours available starting in May.
+Stay in cozy cabin tents and enjoy a gourmet fireside meal under the stars – learn more about their overnight excursion.

 Less than 1-Hour